This page tells you about a rare type of cancer called pseudomyxoma peritonei. There is information about

 Because pseudomyxoma peritonei is very rare, there are 2 designated UK specialist treatment centres.
 These are at the Basingstoke and North Hampshire NHS Foundation Trust and the Christie Hospital in Manchester.
 The Christie hospital website has useful information.
 You can also find information from the Basingstoke Centre on their website.

 Many people with pseudomyxoma peritonei will have already had surgery at another hospital because this condition wasn't suspected to begin with.
 Even if you have already had surgery, your specialist may recommend further surgery, followed by intraperitoneal chemotherapy.
-Your surgeon may refer you to a specialist centre for a second opinion.
+Your surgeon might refer you to a specialist centre for a second opinion.
 Or you can request a second opinion yourself.
-There is information about getting a second opinion in the question and answer section.

-We have the following general information that you may find helpful.
+We have the following general information that you might find helpful.

 Question about cancer?
 Contact our information nurse team